Roles of heating and helicity in ultrafast all-optical magnetization switching in TbFeCo

-On the other hand, AOS observed in other materials is determined by the laser helicity such as ferromagnetic Co/Pt multilayers~\cite{9}, FePt nanoparticles~\cite{39}, synthetic ferrimagnetic heterostructures~\cite{10} and Tb-based ferrimagnets~\cite{11,12,13}.
-The polarization of the incident circularly polarized laser pulse plays a significant role in this helicity-dependent AOS (HD-AOS) to determine the magnetization orientation.
-HD-AOS is also observed in GdFeCo for a narrow range of fluence~\cite{14}, which was quantitatively explained by magnetic circular dichroism (MCD)~\cite{15}.
-However, the underling physics of HD-AOS in a larger variety of materials is still unclear, especially of the role of the circularly polarized laser.
-Several experimental criterions and models have been proposed to interpret the HD-AOS.
-A so-called low-remanence criterion was reported that HD-AOS is only obtained below a magnetization remanence threshold of $\SI{220}{emu/cm^3}$ for a number of materials~\cite{12}.
-This remanence threshold is affected by the temperature-dependent change of static magnetic properties induced by accumulative heat from laser pulses.
+On the other hand, there are many examples of AOS observed in other materials, that are strongly helicity dependent, e.g. ferromagnetic Co/Pt multilayers~\cite{9}, FePt nanoparticles~\cite{39}, synthetic ferrimagnetic heterostructures~\cite{10} and Tb-based ferrimagnets~\cite{11,12,13}.
+For these materials, there is a one-to-one correspondence of the helicity of the laser light controls and the magnetization orientation, deemed helicity dependent AOS (HD-AOS).
+A dependence on helicity was observed in GdFeCo for single pulses applied to the alloy for a narrow range of fluence~\cite{14}, which was quantitatively explained as arising from magnetic circular dichroism (MCD)~\cite{15}.
+Besides the purely thermal effect and MCD~\cite{42}, other mechanisms have been proposed to explain the observed AOS, e.g. inverse Faraday effect (IFE)~\cite{1,27,45,46}, stimulated Raman scattering~\cite{47,48}, sublattice exchange relaxation~\cite{49}, ultrafast exchange scattering~\cite{50}, and optical spin pumping~\cite{53}.
+However, the underlying physics of HD-AOS in a larger variety of materials is still unclear, especially of the roles of the helicity and thermal effects of the laser pulse.
+Several experimental criteria and models have been proposed to interpret HD-AOS.
+A so-called low-remanence criterion was reported whereby HD-AOS is only obtained below a magnetization remanence threshold of $\SI{220}{emu/cm^3}$ for several materials~\cite{12}.
 Recently, a domain size criterion for the observation of HD-AOS has been proposed, whereby the laser spot size should be smaller than the equilibrium size of magnetic domains forming during the cooling process after laser irradiation~\cite{16}.
-Meanwhile, using a time-dependent anomalous Hall effect technique, HD-AOS has been demonstrated to consist of a steplike helicity-independent multiple-domain formation followed by a helicity-dependent remagnetization.
-Thermal and opto-magnetic effects are separately identified under the irradiation of consecutive laser pulses in a discontinuously way~\cite{17}.
-In all the models or experimental conditions, laser-induced heat or the accumulative heat plays a significant role.
-Specifically, thermally demagnetization by multiple laser pulses is emphasized in Ref.~\onlinecite{17}.
-In this context, a question is intuitively brought out: can the thermal and opto-magnetic effects be obtained simultaneously during a single circularly polarized laser pulse?
-The ultrafast laser-induced demagnetization is a well-known thermally induced process after laser pulse irradiation~\cite{18} and the interplay between thermal and optical effects during one single laser pulse seems feasible.
-However, in all the Kerr or Faraday image detections, it is impossible to justify both of these two effects because only the final static magnetization states are observed.
+Meanwhile, using a time-dependent anomalous Hall effect technique, HD-AOS has been demonstrated to consist of a steplike helicity-independent multiple-domain formation followed by a helicity-dependent remagnetization~\cite{17}.
+There have been several models of optical switching presented in the literature, as well as differing measurements with different conclusions as to the importance of the thermal or nonthermal effects~\cite{4,14,22,42,43,*44}.
+In this context, one intuitive question is: can the contributions of both thermal and nonthermal effects be quantified simultaneously during a single circularly polarized laser pulse?
+The ultrafast laser-induced demagnetization is well-known to have a thermal aspect~\cite{18}, however, there will inevitably be some contribution from both thermal and nonthermal effects during one single laser pulse.
+However, in all the Kerr or Faraday image detections, it is impossible to measure both of these two effects because only the final static magnetization states are observed - one requires access to temporal information.